Retainer Agreements for Family Law in Ontario: Expert Guide

 While retainer agreements are common in family law, there are specific situations where alternative arrangements might be more appropriate for your needs:

 • Limited Scope Representation: If you only need help with specific tasks like reviewing documents, providing legal advice on a particular issue, or drafting a separation agreement, your lawyer might offer limited scope services.
-These “unbundled” legal services typically involve a fixed fee for specific tasks rather than an ongoing retainer arrangement.
+These “unbundled” legal services typically involve a flat fee for specific tasks rather than an ongoing retainer arrangement.

 • Brief Legal Consultations: For simple questions or initial case assessments, many family lawyers offer consultation services at an hourly rate without requiring a retainer.
 This works well when you need clarity on your legal options before deciding whether to proceed with full representation.